tarantool/doc/doc/reference/interactive_console.rst

 YAML is good for readability.
 Lua is good for re-using results as requests.
-A third format, MsgPack, is good for database storage.
+The third format, MsgPack, is good for database storage.
 Currently the default output format is YAML but it may be Lua in a future version, and it may be Lua if the last :ref:`set_default_output <console-set_default_output>`